FTM Tech Partners. Ferst to Market.

 Joseph Vincent Ferst Sr.

-Founder & Managing Partner
+Founder & Principal

 Joe is a career operator.
 A generator, a market opener, a deal closer by discipline.
 The roots are Philadelphia.
 He grew up in Plymouth Meeting, and that is where the work ethic started.
 He learned early that the deal is only the beginning and the relationship is the rest.